azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    - **Kubernetes cluster**: Enter or select the **AKS cluster** you have created.

    - **Command**: Select **init** as Helm command.
 This will install Tiller to your running Kubernetes cluster.
 It will also set up any necessary local configuration.
 Tick **Use canary image version** to install the latest pre-release version of Tiller.
 You could also choose to upgrade tiller if it is pre-installed by ticking on **Upgrade Tiller**.
+If these options are enabled, the task will run 'helm init --canary-image --upgrade'

 7. Again click on **+** icon to add another **Package Helm charts** task Configure the properties as follows: